ramrahu/sentiment-analysis/README.md

 This project aims to classify the reviews on medicines and treatment recieved by patients as positive, negative and neutral.

 # Description
-sentiment analysis: Code containing XGBoost and SVM classifiers trained with TF-IDF features.
+sentiment_analysis.py: Code containing XGBoost and SVM classifiers trained with TF-IDF features. train_F3WbcTw.csv: Train dataset test_tOlRoBf.csv: Test dataset